A VIN (Vehicle Identification Number) is a serial number that is unique and used in the car industry to classify vehicles individually.

 NEVDIS only records VINs for vehicles that are built on or after 1 January 1989.

-A VINNER History Report is a comprehensive report of a used car's history, if you are purchasing a second hand vehicle it'll provide you piece of mind that the car, motorbike, trailer, truck or caravan you are purchasing is not a lemon and has no security interests against it.
+A VINNER REVS Check History Report is a comprehensive report of a used car's history, if you are purchasing a second hand vehicle it'll provide you piece of mind that the car, motorbike, trailer, truck or caravan you are purchasing has not been previously stolen or written off and repaired, or has no security interests against it.

 Absolutely, we can provide these via our Chassis Search page